-\Students in grades kindergarten - second grade must have an adult at the bus stop to receive the student.
+Students in grades kindergarten - second grade must have an adult at the bus stop to receive the student.
 If no one is present, the child will be returned to school and parents will be responsible for picking the student up.
 Multiple cases can result in further discipline action by administration.
+If this behavior occurs three (3) times, the student will be removed from the bus for the remainder of the quarter/semester.
 SECTION 21-816